...

 I’m sure by now you have all the information you need, and you might be wondering how to make these cheeses at home.
 Well, I’m happy to share my method with you!
 It’s actually quite easy, and you don’t need to spend money buying expensive cheeses – you can make them right in your own kitchen.
 Here’s how you can make both at home:

-Making American Cheese at Home
+Homemade American Cheese

 Ingredients: